Why New York Yankee Fans Loved Phil Rizzuto

 Phil Rizzuto retired from broadcasting in 1996 after forty years behind the microphone.
 It was a year in which the New York Yankees said goodbye to one of their greatest shortstops of all time while opening the door for a player who would become a new legendary shortstop in Derek Jeter.

-In the twentieth century, the New York Yankees always promoted Mel Allen as the voice of the New York Yankees.
+In the twentieth century, the New York Yankees always promoted Mel Allen as their voice.
 They promoted their stadium as the house that Ruth built.
-The team paid constant tribute to Joe DiMaggio, Lou Gehrig, Mickey Mantle and Whitey Ford.
+The team paid constant tribute to Joe DiMaggio, Lou Gehrig, Mickey Mantle, and Whitey Ford.
 These were the greatest New York Yankees of all time.
 They were loved by all New York Yankee fans.
 Nonetheless, for so many of us, Phil Rizzuto was a man who bled pinstripes more than any other.
-Holy Cow!, do we miss him!
+Holy Cow, do we miss him!

 Sources: